hacs/documentation/documentation/categories/templates.md

 When using HACS to download custom template files you do not have to call the `homeassistant.reload_custom_templates`service.

-HACS will call that service each time it downloads a custom template file (both new and updates), so you can start using it imidiatly.
+HACS will call that service each time it downloads a custom template file (both new and updates), so you can start using it immediately.